theforeman/foreman-ansible-modules/README.md

 ### Installation from Ansible Galaxy

-You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `mazer install theforeman.foreman` or `ansible-galaxy collection install theforeman.foreman`.
+You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `mazer install theforeman.foreman` (Ansible 2.8) or `ansible-galaxy collection install theforeman.foreman` (Ansible 2.9 and later).

 After the installation, the modules are available as `theforeman.foreman.<module_name>`.
 Please see the [Using Ansible collections documentation](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for further details.